nexiality/documentation/release/nexial-core-v2.1.changelog.md

 - new System variable - [`nexial.web.scrollIntoView`](../systemvars/index#nexial.web.scrollIntoView) to reduce
   additional (and possibly unnecessary) `scrollIntoView` automation prior to interacting with an element.
 This would be applicable to "type", "typeKeys", "click" and "double click" commands.
+- code fix for Electron app where not all Selenium/Webdriver features are supported, particularly `actions`.
+- code fix for Electron app where `element.clear()` is not _really_ clearing out input value due to registered event handler on the application.
+In such case, Nexial issue hard `BACKSPACE` to compensate the clearing intent.

 ### [xml commands](../commands/xml)